Home » DIY » Drapery Hooks Repurposed Into Small Easels

 I bend the outer prongs to the front, and the inner prongs to the back.

-The prongs I use in the front get an extra little bend in them in an up position, which helps hold your "pretty" in place.
+The prongs I use in the front get an extra little bend in an up position, which helps hold your “pretty” in place.

-In this case the actual "hook" (the part that goes into the drapery rod)was way too big, so I simply snipped it off.
+In this case, the actual “hook” (the part that goes into the drapery rod)was way too big, so I snipped it off.

 Coasters Displayed on Drapery Hook Easels

-In this picture you can see I use them to display some very cute coasters my daughter made me for Mother's day this past May.
+In this picture, I use them to display some adorable coasters my daughter made me for Mother’s Day,

 Two Prong Curly Curtain Hooks

-In this photo, you can see that you can use a 2 prong also.
+In this photo, you can see that you can also use a 2-prong.
 These have little curly ends already on them.

 I have a CD player that only holds one disc.
-I use one of these small easels to display the case of the CD that is currently loaded into my player.
+I use one of these stand-up frames to display the case of the CD that is currently loaded into my player.

 The items you can display on these little easels are endless… a favorite greeting card, business cards, a photo, a small plate, etc.